-SI is located within Manhattan Community Board 3 (CB3).
-The CB3 district spans the East Village, Lower East Side, and parts of Chinatown and is one of the most densely populated districts in the city.
-A third of the residents of CB3 are foreign born and in addition to English, Spanish and Chinese, dozens of languages can be heard throughout this historic neighborhood.
-This corner of New York City has always been a destination for immigrants and artists, and as an arts institution founded by immigrants and free to the public, SI has deep roots in providing access to cultural engagements to all residents of New York and beyond.
+SI is located within Manhattan Community Board 3 (CB3), a corner of New York City that has always been a destination for immigrants and artists.
+The CB3 district spans the East Village, Lower East Side, and parts of Chinatown, and is one of the most densely populated districts in the city.
+A third of the residents of CB3 are foreign-born and in addition to English, Spanish and Chinese, dozens of other languages can be heard throughout this historic neighborhood.
+Directly addressing the CB3 2020 District Needs Statement, SI offers creative experiences and programming for a breadth of audiences in the most need within the East Village.

 SI’s community-focused programs are held in partnership with celebrated neighborhood organizations, including long-established East Village nonprofits such as Women’s Prison Association, Sirovich Center for Balanced Living, GO Project, and local schools to serve 1,500+ East Village/LES youth, families, and older adults throughout the year.

 SI proudly partners with nonprofit Young New Yorkers, an arts diversion program for young people.
 SI is pleased be a member of Fourth Arts Block and Soho Arts Network, and supports the East Village Independent Merchants Association (EVIMA).
 SI is home to Printed Matter / St Marks and actively supports their community outreach and free, bimonthly bookmaking classes for all ages.